LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

       make -j 6 &&\
       ctest -T test --output-on-failure

-Each of our docker builds is built up on a base image mainted by RSE-Ops, a table of available base containers can be found `here <https://rse-ops.github.io/docker-images/>`_.
+Each of our docker builds is built up on a base image maintained by RSE-Ops, a table of available base containers can be found `here <https://rse-ops.github.io/docker-images/>`_.
 We are also able to add target names to each build with ``AS ...``.
 This target name correlates to the ``docker_target: ...`` defined in ``azure-pipelines.yml``.

 The base containers are shared across multiple projects and are regularly rebuilt.
-If bugs are fixed in the base containers the changes will be automatically propogated to all projects using them in their Docker builds.
+If bugs are fixed in the base containers the changes will be automatically propagated to all projects using them in their Docker builds.

 Check `here <https://rse-ops.github.io/docker-images/>`_ for a list of all currently available RSE-Ops containers.
 Please see the `RSE-Ops Containers Project <https://github.com/rse-ops/docker-images>`_ on Github to get new containers built that aren't yet available.